-The paper is not official.
-It does, however, aim to reflect accurately the guidance and intentions in statements by government ministers in the House of Commons (11 July 2011) and the House of Lords (6 September), and in publications issued during 2011 by the Government Equalities Office (GEO), particularly the Explanatory Memorandum about the new regulations that the GEO issued on 10 September 2011.
+This paper is not official.
+It does, however, aim to reflect accurately the guidance and intentions in statements by government ministers in the House of Commons (11 July 2011) and the House of Lords (6 September 2011), and in publications issued during 2011 by the Government Equalities Office (GEO), particularly the Explanatory Memorandum about the new regulations that the GEO issued on 10 September 2011.

-Further, the paper is wholly consistent with the quick-start guide issued by the Government Equalities Office on 21 October 2011 (Equality Act 2010: the specific duties - what do I need to know?), and with non-statutory advice issued by the Department for Education on 28 September 2011 in Equality Act 2010: advice for school leaders, school staff, governing bodies and local authorities
+Further, the paper is wholly consistent with the quick-start guide issued by the Government Equalities Office on 21 October 2011 (Equality Act 2010: the specific duties - what do I need to know?); with non-statutory advice updated by the Department for Education on 21 December 2011 (Equality Act 2010: advice for school leaders, school staff, governing bodies and local authorities); and with updated guidance published by the Equality and Human Rights Commission (EHRC) on 19 December 2011 (Guidance on the Equality Duty, a set of five booklets).

-The regulations themselves came into force on 10 September 2011 and are known as The Equality Act 2010 (Specific Duties) Regulations 2011.
+The regulations concerning the specific duties came into force on 10 September 2011 and are known as The Equality Act 2010 (Specific Duties) Regulations 2011.